timjogorman/Multisentence-AMR-guidelines/training-document-walkthroughs.md

 * Light blue amr variables are "implicit roles" that were added for the purpose of this task.
 They always have an "op1" that describes what that implicit role means; they are automaticaly added based upon the possible roles in Propbank
 * Green variables are variables that are likely to be entities; they are labeled based on simple heuristic (e.g. being an ARG0 of a predicate)
 * Light, peach-colored variables are for anything that is less likely to be in an identity chain in multi-sentence AMR. **That does not mean that you can ignore these**; it simply means that they are less likely to be relevant.
+* Note that wikified entities (they are in dark red) already have coreference chains, and those already have "Nickname" fields.

 ### Walking through some sentences